eric-glb/wireguard-vps/README.md

 - install docker and other things (fail2ban, ...)
 - generate a random password for root
 - create a config file for Unbound
-- create an application stack composed of Unbound, Wireguard and Pi-Hole using docker-compose
+- create an application stack composed of Unbound, Wireguard, Pi-Hole and Watchtower using docker-compose
 - set a service to print the needed information on the server console
 - reboot the OS.